Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 A Mojo *module* is a single Mojo source file that includes code like an API, suitable for use by other files that import it.
 The module gets its name from the filename (without the extension), for example: a file `module1.mojo` contains the code for module `module1`.
-The code in a module has no main() function, so you can’t execute a module like in module1.mojo.
+The code in a module has no main() function, so you can't execute a module like in module1.mojo.
 However, you can import this into another file with a main() function and use it there.

 A Mojo *package* is just a collection of Mojo modules in a directory that includes an `__init__.mojo` file.
 The directory name works as the package name when importing the package.